gacetta/notes/js-math.md

 # Math Object

 ## Math.max
-The `Math.max()` function returns the largest of the zero or more numbers given as input parameters, or `NaN` if any parameter isn't a number and can't be converted into one.
+The `Math.max()` static method returns the largest of the numbers given as input parameters.
+If any one or more of the parameters cannot be converted into a number, `NaN` is returned.
+The result is `-Infinity` if no parameters are provided.

 **SYNTAX:**